Provost of the Halls of Knowledge

 The Halls of Knowledge lack the resources available to the Lyceum, but they excel at the study of the magic of Day.
 When the Provost directs research towards a project that is part of the Lore of Day, the work proceeds at the rate of 15 ranks of magnitude each season.

 The Provost can increase the rate at which a ritual of the Lore of Day is researched by spending money to purchase rare materials, esoteric tomes and exceptional equipment.

 The first five ranks of additional research in a season cost 2 Thrones.
 The next five ranks cost a further 5 Thrones.
 The next five ranks cost a further 10 Thrones, and so on doubling the price for each additional five ranks of research within the same season.

 The Provost has spacious apartments at the pinnacle of the Halls of Knowledge; in some circles it is reckoned that the Provost lives at the highest point in the Empire, with the clearest view of the night sky.
 The great circular chambers have windows of shaped crystal that are said to allow the Provost to gaze over great distances without the use of ritual magic.

 This title is appointed during the Winter Solstice.
-The Provost of the Halls of Knowledge is appointed by citizens of Urizen who control mana site personal resources.
+The Provost of the Halls of Knowledge is appointed by Urizen citizens who control mana site personal resources.
 The larger the mana site an individual has, the more votes they can allocate in support to a candidate.
 The voting is handled by the civil servants in the Bourse.